What Makes a Quality Backlink?

 If you just got a guest post link from a new article, it might take some time for Google to index it (based on the size/authority of the linking site).
 You will want to make sure that all of your pushing links eventually get indexed.

 Some types of pillow links might take forever to index or not index at all.
 We usually don’t worry too much about pillow links not indexing.
-There is evidence that shows that Google still knows about these links/pages even though they don’t display them in their visible index.
+There is evidence that shows that Google still knows about such a link even though it isn’t visible in the search engine index.
+Other search engines may behave differently.

 You have to remember that Ahrefs is an imperfect crawler and it takes serious time to crawl the entire internet.
 It might take Ahrefs a lot longer to add a link to its index than Google, and sometimes it won’t even add it at all.
-Remember that Google decides which links matter – not Ahrefs, Moz, or anyone else.
+Remember that Google’s algorithm (and its search engine crawlers) are the most important entities that evaluate backlinks – not Ahrefs, Moz, website owners, Internet marketing gurus, or anyone else.

-See our Ahrefs guide for more information on how we like to use this powerful tool.
+See our Ahrefs guide for more information on how we like to use this powerful tool for analyzing sites and searching for link building opportunities.

-Unless you are a veteran SEO that understands the risks involved, you probably don’t want to mess around with spammy links.
+Unless you are a veteran SEO that understands the risks involved, you probably don’t want to mess around with spammy links or spammy sites.

 That being said, there is a lot of misunderstanding on this topic.
 Here are some different things that some SEOs consider spam:

-Visual Outdated / Unstrustworthy Looking Sites – Google’s bots do not know what “trustworthy” looks like or what good design looks like.
+Visually Outdated/Untrustworthy-Looking Sites – Google web crawlers and other search engine bots do not know what “trustworthy” looks like in an aesthetic sense (or what good design looks like).
 Disregard these factors when determining the quality of a backlink.

-High Amounts of Outbound Links from the Linking Page – This can actually matter, however the number of outbound links a linking page can safely have without diminishing the value of your link is not known.
+High Amounts of Outbound Links from the Linking Page – This can actually matter, however the number of outbound links a linking page can safely have without completely diminishing the value of your link is not known.
 Got a link on a page with 500 outbound links?
 Probably not too good.
+That sounds like something spammy websites would do (especially if they are all pointing to a specific page).

 Auto-Generated Links – Stay away from these unless you’re a black-hat pro.
-Getting tons of links with keyword rich anchors with slight variations in anchors/URLs/etc can be highly damaging to rankings and link profile.
+Getting tons of links with keyword-rich anchors with slight variations in anchors/URLs/etc can be highly damaging to rankings and link profiles.

-Spun Content – Links from spun or extremely low content is not a good thing.
-You won’t always have problems, but it definitely increases the chances.
+Spun Content – Links from spun or extremely low quality content are not a good thing.
+You won’t always have problems, but it definitely increases the chances of being penalized by Google’s algorithm.

-Think you’ve got some spammy links and you want to get rid of them?
+Think you’ve got some spammy links from a shady website that you want to get rid of?
 You might want to consider a disavow.
-However, use this as a last-case scenario and only if you are sure the links in questions are actually spam and that they are actually having a negative impact on your site.
+However, use this as a last case scenario and only if you are sure the links in questions are actually spam and that they are actually having a negative impact on your site’s rank.

 White-Hat, Gray-Hat, Black-Hat